-The Jordan House is a stately sixteen room mansion, designed in the Victorian Italianate Gothic style; the forever home of the James C. Jordan family.
+The Jordan House is a stately sixteen room mansion, the forever home of the James C. Jordan family.
 It is now a house museum, which contains an exhibit dedicated to the Civil War Underground Railroad in the basement.

 The sixteen rooms were built in two phases of construction, though both are of the same Victorian Italianate Gothic style.
 There are two staircases, two parlors, two dining rooms, two libraries, two kitchens and eight bedrooms.

-The Jordan House also has the honor of being the headquarters of The West Des Moines Historical Society, which owns this historic home and its property.
-The Jordan House is listed on the National Register of Historic Places.
+The Jordan House also has the honor of being the headquarters of the West Des Moines Historical Society, which owns this historic home and its property.
+It is listed on the National Register of Historic Places.

 Visitors can take guided tours of all sixteen rooms, which showcase beautiful antique treasures dating back to the Civil War era.
 Each room has period-authentic furniture and items that would’ve belonged there when it was a family home.

-The formal dining room has a large dining table, set with lovely china dishes, silver place settings etc; almost like the Jordan family has gone for a walk and will return soon for a meal.
+The formal dining room has a large dining table, set with lovely china dishes, silver place settings etc; almost like the Jordan family has gone for a walk and will return any moment for a meal.
 The parlors also have period antique furniture; the library is stocked with historical books.

 The one personal possession of James Jordan on display is a rifle he received from fiery abolitionist John Brown, of Harper’s Ferry fame.
 Everything else has been brought in from West Des Moines.

-In 1848, James and Malinda built a basement for their new house where the family lived until the home could be completed in 1850.
+In 1848, James and Malinda built a basement for their new house where the family lived until the home was completed in 1850.
 This makes the Jordan House one of the oldest buildings in Polk County, and the oldest in West Des Moines.

-Jordan joined the Methodist Church, which supported anti-slavery efforts, and became the Head conductor of Polk County’s Underground Railroad, hiding slaves himself as well, who came through Iowa, on their way for freedom in Canada.
-Slaves typically hid in the barns, out-buildings, and the fields.
+Jordan joined the Methodist Church, which supported anti-slavery efforts, and became the Head conductor of Polk County’s Underground Railroad.
+He hid slaves personally, as well, coming through Iowa, on their way to freedom in Canada.
+They typically hid in the barns, out-buildings, and the fields.